Fetal Alcohol Syndrome and Alcohol During Pregnancy

 One of the first things you hear from doctors when you get pregnant is to immediately cut out all alcohol from your diet.
 You may be wondering, is it really necessary to stop drinking completely during pregnancy?
 Is one glass going to cause harm?
 The answer to both questions is an unequivocal yes.
+(This includes marijuana, including medical marijuana.)
 Even small amounts of alcohol have the ability to cause your child to be born with permanent physical and mental disabilities.
 The more alcohol you drink during pregnancy, the more likely these impairments will be severe.

 Conditions that are caused by alcohol consumption in the womb are referred to as Fetal Alcohol Spectrum Disorders (FASD), with the most well-known conditions being Fetal Alcohol Syndrome (FAS) and Fetal Alcohol Effects (FAE).

 Preventing your child from FAS or FAE is vital in order to give them the best possible quality of life.
 Children affected by these conditions often face stigma for their condition and may be shunned by other children from lack of understanding.
 The mothers of these children also face extreme scrutiny, often being seen as uncaring, irresponsible, or even cruel.What is Fetal Alcohol Syndrome?

 Fetal Alcohol Syndrome is the most common cause for intellectual disability and its effects are permanent.
 Children born with FAS may need around the clock care for the rest of their life depending on how severe their disability is.
 There are several different effects and symptoms that originate from this syndrome:

 - Intellectual disability (previously known as mental retardation)

 - Malformation or major organs, specifically the heart and brain

 - Decreased lifespan